 Eating a well-balanced diet is essential for all human beings from babies to seniors to preserve overall health.
 However, common disorders like stress, ADHD, depression, and dysphagia often play a role in what you can eat, and in some cases your ability to digest certain foods.
+Beyond food, you also can use supplements to help with diet.
+With many choices, these best immune support supplements will give you a starting point to find the right one for you.

 Stress can take a toll on the body.
 Everyone experiences bouts of stress.
 The problem lies in the long-term effects on the body.
 Stress can elevate blood pressure and cause your immune system to break down, leaving you susceptible to acquiring colds and illnesses, type 2 diabetes and heart disease.
 Stress can also wreak havoc on your diet.
 Many people use food as a crutch and binge eat when they feel overwhelmed.
 This would not be something to alarm yourself with if you ate good for you foods.
 But, this is not the case.
 In most cases, people reach for a box of cookies, a half-gallon of ice cream or a bag of chips and then devour it.
 Luckily, there are foods that can actually help you cope with your stress like salmon, tuna, and leafy green vegetables.
 So when you feel the anxiousness approaching order a tuna sandwich with lettuce and end your evening with a red glass of wine.